 Ergonomics are largely excellent.
 The red lettering on the keys can be hard to see unless the backlight is on, but it is described as "a joy to use" by Safford.
 "With the G751, ASUS created a truly gamer-friendly keyboard, rivaling even dedicated mechanical keyboards," says Smith.
 Gaming central touches include dedicated keys to access the Steam gaming hub and a Record button for capturing game play.

-The latest Razer Blade is the first gaming laptop that really can double as your everyday laptop.
-It measures just 0.66 inch thick and weighs just 4 pounds, yet manages to pack true gaming prowess into a wafer the size of an Ultrabook.
+The Razer Blade (Est. $2,100 and up) is a gaming laptop that can double as your everyday laptop.
+It measures just 0.7 inch thick and weighs just 4.5 pounds, yet manages to pack true gaming prowess into a wafer the size of an Ultrabook.
 Finally, experts say, a real gamer that you can toss into your backpack on a daily basis.

 Ergonomics are generally excellent, and the keyboard and touchpad draw kudos.
 If the previous generation of the Razer Blade had a drawback it was that its display was not as breathtaking as the rest of the system.
 Not anymore.
 For 2014, Razer is incorporating a 14-inch QHD (3,200 by 1,800 pixels) touch screen.
 Some reviewers note that few games are designed to play at those types of resolutions and that can cause problems in either the game's appearance or even game play.
 Still most love the screen.
 "Navigating Windows 8.1 is a breeze thanks to the touchscreen, making this one of the best gaming laptops for those who might still want to do everyday tasks with touch," CNET says.